Fossil Coral Gemstone Information

 Fossil Coral: Related or Similar Gemstones: Back to Top

 Fossil coral is coral which has been replaced by cryptocrystalline quartz and is no longer 'coral' at all.
 Coral gemstones belong to a small, but important group of gemstones which technically are not 'stones' at all.
 They are formed through a biological process and belong to an elite class of 'organic gems'.
-Some organic gemstones include fossilized amber, fossilized ammolite, ivory and jet.
-Since fossil coral's calcium carbonate composition has long been replaced by SiO2 (silicon dioxide), it is considered to be a type of quartz.
-Quartz is the second most abundant mineral on earth, second only to feldspar.
-There are numerous varieties of quartz gemstones and only a few types of organic gemstones, which are closely related to agatized fossil coral.
+Other organic gemstones include fossilized amber, fossilized ammolite, ivory, pearl and jet.
+Since fossil coral's calcium carbonate composition has long been replaced by SiO2 (silicon dioxide), it is considered to be a type of quartz, which is one of the most abundant minerals on earth, second only to feldspar.
+There are numerous varieties of quartz gemstones and only a few types of organic gemstones that are e closely related to agatized fossil coral.

 Fossil Coral Mythology, Metaphysical and Crystal Healing Properties Back to Top